-- (a) The Governing Body delegates to a committee consisting of the Warden, the Sub-Warden, the Finance Bursar, and the Keeper of the Statutes and Bylaws authority to report to the Charity Commission serious incidents affecting the College and authority to deal with the Charity Commission in relation to any report made. - (b) In determining whether an incident is a serious incident that ought to be reported, the committee shall have regard to guidance published by the Charity Commission and to such legal and other professional advice as it may think appropriate to obtain in the circumstances. - (c) If the committee decides to report an incident as a serious incident, it shall first inform the Governing Body in writing and shall also consider whether it would be expedient for the Governing Body to be summoned to meet in advance of its next scheduled meeting. - (d) The committee shall present to the next meeting of the Governing Body a written report of its dealings with the Charity Commission which shall include a copy of the serious incident report filed with the Charity Commission.
+- 10. - (a) The Governing Body delegates to a committee consisting of the Warden, the Sub-Warden, the Finance Bursar, and the Keeper of the Statutes and Bylaws authority to report to the Charity Commission serious incidents affecting the College and authority to deal with the Charity Commission in relation to any report made. - (b) The duty of this committee is to determine whether any incident of which it is made aware is a serious incident that ought to be reported to the Charity Commission and to report such incidents.
+In determining whether an incident is a serious incident that ought to be reported, the committee shall have regard to guidance published by the Charity Commission and to such legal and other professional advice as it may think appropriate to obtain in the circumstances. - (c) - (i) If the committee decides to report an incident as a serious incident, it shall first inform the Governing Body in writing and shall also consider whether it would be expedient for the Governing Body to be summoned to meet in advance of its next scheduled meeting. - (ii) The committee shall present to the next meeting of the Governing Body a written report of its dealings with the Charity Commission which shall include a copy of the serious incident report filed with the Charity Commission.